Turkmenistan: Natural gas and export routes

 In 1997, the Korpeje-Gurtguy natural gas pipeline was built to Iran.
 It is 140 kilometers in length and was the first gas pipeline to a foreign customer constructed after independence.
 Turkmenistan's exports of natural gas to Iran, estimated at 12 bcma, ended on 1 January 2017, when Turkmengaz unilaterally cut off deliveries, citing payment arrears.

 In December 2009, the first line, Line A, of the Trans-Asia pipeline to China opened, creating a second major market for Turkmen natural gas.
 By 2015 Turkmenistan was delivering up to 35 billion cubic meters per annum (bcma) to China.

 China is the largest buyer of gas from Turkmenistan, via three pipelines linking the two countries through Uzbekistan and Kazakhstan.
 In 2019, China bought over 30bcm of gas from Turkmenistan, making China Turkmenistan's main external source of revenue.
 In 2023, the Turkmenistan Ministry of Foreign Affairs stated that Turkmenistan's quota on this pipeline system was 40 bcma.

 The East–West pipeline was completed in December 2015, with the intent of delivering up to 30 bcm of natural gas to the Caspian shore for eventual export through a yet-to-be-built Trans-Caspian natural gas pipeline connecting the Belek-1 compressor station in Turkmenistan to Azerbaijan.

 The Turkmenistan government continues to pursue construction of the Turkmenistan–Afghanistan–Pakistan–India Pipeline, or TAPI.
 The anticipated cost of the TAPI pipeline is currently estimated at $25 billion.
 Turkmenistan's section of the pipeline was started in 2015 and was completed in 2019, though the Afghanistan and Pakistan sections remain under construction.

-6 billion dollars' worth of methane, a greenhouse gas which causes climate change, was estimated to leak in 2019/20.
+In 2025 most of the worlds largest leaks of methane, a greenhouse gas which causes climate change, were from the country.
+In 2026, Turkmenistan had responded to about 20% of reported leaks with plans for repairs, and completed eight repairs, which experts called "a genuine breakthrough for climate action."